"The only law the Heart teaches is Unconditional Love."

 At The Idea Level

-“It is not ok to be wrong”i.e.
+“It is not ok to be wrong.”

-“"It is not ok to love oneself more than others"
+“"It is not ok to love oneself more than others."

-“"It is not ok to not fulfil the dream of our parents"
+"It is not ok to not fulfil the dream of our parents."

-“"It is not ok to disobey any orders given by authorities"
+"It is not ok to disobey any orders given by authorities."

 Thus to transform and release such Idea will require one to develop Self-Acceptance.
 And this means to develop compassion/forgiveness towards oneself and others when one has done something wrong.

 Once The Self reaches the realization that the ideas of right and wrong are never absolute and ever changing, one can then begin to release their attachment towards such ideas.

-Let us look at one of the possible Negative Ideas that are deeply connected with the Fear of Authority to see various ways we can direct Acceptance to release our attachment towards the Negative Ideas.
+Let us look at one of the possible Negative Ideas that are deeply connected with the Fear of Authority to see the various ways we can direct Acceptance to release our attachment towards the Negative Ideas.

 "It is not ok to not follow rules"